TejasNaik24/Tennis-Coach-AI/README.md

 - 🎙️ Toggle dictation on/off with the microphone button to enter talk to enter text
 - 🗣️ Live transcription with `react-speech-recognition`
-- 🧠 Chat responses powered by Hugging Face’s Inference API using open-weight models like Mistral.
+- 🧠 Chat responses powered by Hugging Face’s Inference API using open-weight models like Qwen/Qwen2.5-7B-Instruct.
 - 🔊 Voice Mode: Talk naturally, like a real conversation — speak, and it automatically sends your message and talks back to you.
 - 🧼 Dynamic UI with input resizing and smooth voice mode transitions
 - ✅ Fully keyboard accessible